gdcutting/occam/docs/reconstructibility-analysis-search-algorithms.md

 # RA Algorithms

+## Key objects in RA
+For background on RA, see the [RA overview](reconstructibility-analysis-overview.md).
+That document is somewhat brief but contains links to more detailed introductions.

+Very briefly, here is a quick recap of key RA objects:
+* Model - a calculated probability distribution over some sets of relations.
+Model distributions are calculated to maximize entropy while preserving constraints imposed by the marginal probabilities in the data.
+So, for example, given data ABCD, a candidate model might be AB:CD; this model would be calculated by maximizing entropy while preserving, separately, the marginal probabilities of the AB and CD projections.

 ## Search
 OCCAM implements a number of different search algorithms:
 * full searches starting from the top or bottom of the lattice